-The featured food item for June is Rhubarb!
+The June Vegetable of the Month is Rhubarb!

 The first thing to know about rhubarb is that only the stalks of the rhubarb plant can be safely eaten.
 Rhubarb leaves (cooked or raw) contain toxins that are poisonous.